About Colored Gemstones

 Emeralds are the most precious stone in the “beryl” family.
 The green color of emeralds is due to the presence of chrome in its chemical structure.
 Highly transparent, rich green emeralds are extremely rare and expensive.
 Emeralds are typically highly included (internally flawed) and only the very finest examples are transparent.
 Inclusions are not seen as faults in emeralds since the majority of stones are clouded this way.
 It is very common for most emeralds to be oiled in some way to hide fractures, and when disclosed to the buyer it is perfectly acceptable.
 However, oiling treatments are not very stable and care should be taken to keep the stones away from heat and ultrasonic jewelry cleaners.
 Emeralds are also a fairly soft stone, and they are much more highly prone to scratches and breakage than diamonds, sapphires, and rubies.
-While you do need to be a bit more careful when wearing an emerald, if your vintage emerald engagement ring is cared for and worn properly, they will last several lifetimes.
+While you do need to be a bit more careful when wearing an emerald, if your vintage emerald engagement ring is cared for and worn properly, it will last several lifetimes.

 Tourmalines are typically seen in green and pink.
 However, many people don’t realize that tourmaline can come in almost any color you can imagine, and one gemstone can have more than one color as well!
 For example, "watermelon" tourmaline occurs when a ring of green tourmaline forms around a center core of pink tourmaline like a slice of watermelon.
 Tourmalines are mined mainly in Brazil, Africa and the United States.
 One of the main deposits in the U.S. is the Himalaya Mine in San Diego county known for its bright pink tourmalines.
 An interesting property of tourmaline is that it can become electrically charged when heated and then cooled and by applying pressure such as rubbing it on a surface.
 The stone will then attract dust and other particles.
 This effect is called pyro-electricity and because of this, tourmalines should be cleaned more often than other gemstones.
 Heating tourmaline can sometimes change or enhance the color of the stone, but this treatment is not always permanent.